San Jose del Monte: History

-On 14 February 2024, Luneta Morales, an 83-year-old choir member was killed due to chest injuries while 63 attendees suffered multiple injuries when the "Vicariate of Saint Joseph" Saint Peter the Apostle Church (San Jose del Monte, Bulacan) 30-year-old balcony-gallery, weakened by infesting termites collapsed during an Ash Wednesday service past 7 a.m.
-PHT.
-Malolos Bishop Dennis Villarojo said "those affected and their families are being assisted by the Diocese of Malolos with parish priest Fr.
-Rómulo Pérez and his parochial vicar Fr.
-Divino Cayanan.

-On 13 February 2025, the National Historical Commission of the Philippines (NHCP) unveiled the city’s first historical marker on Saint Joseph the Worker Parish at Barangay Población I, recognizing its historical value for the city since its construction first as a visita of Meycauayan before becoming a separate parish on 11 February 1752, more than a month after San José del Monte became a separate municipality.
-This comes with the groundbreaking event for constructing the San José del Monte Historical Center (Sentrong Pangkasaysayan ng San José del Monte) at the former city hall site before its transfer to Barangay Dulong Bayan.
-It would be the city’s first museum.

 Cityhood

 2000 plebiscite and later events

-In December 1999, district representative Angelito Sarmiento filed the bill converting the then municipality of San Jose del Monte into a component city.
+In December 1999, congressman Angelito Sarmiento filed the bill converting the then municipality of San Jose del Monte into a component city.
 This was approved on July 15, 2000 as Republic Act No. 8797.

 A plebiscite was held on September 10, 2000.
-Despite a low turnout, the cityhood was approved mostly by migrants, mainly from Metro Manila which composed seventy percent of the residents by then; only nine of the 59 villages voted against the bill.
+Despite a low turnout, the cityhood was approved mostly by migrants, mainly from Metro Manila which composed 70% of the residents by then; only nine of the 59 villages voted against the bill.
 The official proclamation was held in the evening.
 San Jose del Monte became the first city in Bulacan since Malolos failed in the cityhood bid in December 1999.
-(Malolos was eventually declared a city in 2002 by the Commission on Elections which had reversed the official result following a recount.)
+Malolos was eventually declared a city in 2002 by the Commission on Elections which had reversed the official result following a recount.
 It was also recorded as the country's 86th chartered city.

 Through RA No. 9230, amending the city charter and approved on December 18, 2003, the city was granted its own legislative district, the province's first lone district, while barangays were classified into two districts for purposes of representation in the Sangguniang Panlungsod.
-Officers were to be first elected in 2004.
+Officers were first elected in 2004.